TechnologyClassroom/SetupNotes/PXEchain.md

 # Configuring the WDS server with syslinux

-- <a href="https://www.kernel.org/pub/linux/utils/boot/syslinux/6.xx/syslinux-6.03.zip">Download syslinux 6.03</a> and extract these files to C:\RemoteInstall\Boot\x64\ your tftp location.
+- <a href="https://www.kernel.org/pub/linux/utils/boot/syslinux/6.xx/syslinux-6.03.zip">Download syslinux 6.03</a> and extract these files to C:\RemoteInstall\Boot\x64\ your tftp location without their folder structure.

 ```
 /bios/com32/chain/chain.c32